The International Q’eros Foundation is a Non-Profit Organization

 Solar powered electricity

-The IQF also supports the Education of the Q’ero youth in basic academics, becoming proficient in Spanish & English, as well as their native indigenous teaching methods.
+The IQF also supports the education of the Q’ero youth in basic academics, becoming proficient in Spanish & English, inclusive of their native indigenous teaching methods.

 Solar powered radio-communication systems

 The Foundation will organize and promote international conferences for public education, bringing into awareness our evolving consciousness through the Andean Cosmovision and other spiritual and traditional cosmovisions, which are shared in the Unity of the Sun and its lineage.